mirror/dd-wrt/src/router/python/Doc/howto/curses.rst

 The Python curses module
 ------------------------

-Thy Python module is a fairly simple wrapper over the C functions provided by curses; if you're already familiar with curses programming in C, it's really easy to transfer that knowledge to Python.
+The Python module is a fairly simple wrapper over the C functions provided by curses; if you're already familiar with curses programming in C, it's really easy to transfer that knowledge to Python.
 The biggest difference is that the Python interface makes things simpler by merging different C functions such as